netcreateorg/netcreate-2018/README.md

 * `npm run package` - Make the 'standalone' version!
 After a NetCreate classroom session, use this command to make a snapshot of the current database and placed in the `netcreate-2018/build/public` directory.
 You can copy this directory to a webserver for read-only access to the netgraph!
 * `npm run package:debug` - Run/debug the current standalone version from http://localhost:3000

+## QUICK-START USER GUIDE

+**How to access Net.Create as a client:** After starting the Net.Create server, you'll see a set of command line responses.
+One of those is labeled "CLIENTS" and has an IP address that clients can paste into their browser window's address field to access the main Net.Create server.

+**How to change node/edge types and select a different project:** Two files in the /build/runtime folder hold both data (netcreate.loki) and template (netcreate.template).
+You can copy and rename these file pairs (i.e. netcreate.template/loki -> mynetwork.template/loki) and then use that to run the server (`./nc.js --dataset=mynetwork`).

+**How to edit:** In order to make any additions/changes to the Net.Create database, each client needs an access token entered in the "Login" field in the upper left-hand corner of the Net.Create window.
+See `ncMakeTokens` below.

 ## SUPPORT OPERATIONS

 To generate **access keys** for groups, there is a utility accessible from the **javascript console** of a browser that's running the NetCreate app.